 We work in the Colorado Springs real estate market.
 Because Colorado Springs is such a great military town, we have a lot of experience with the VA Home Loan.
 Colorado Springs is home to The Fort Carson Army Base, Peterson Air Force Base, Schriever Air Force Base, U.S. Northern Command, and the United States Air Force Academy.

-This abundance of VA eligibility has taught our team how to work with VA Home Loans as well as military home buyers, and military veterans.
-Now let's take a look at the VA loan.
+This abundance of VA eligibility has taught our team how to work with VA Home Loans, military home buyers, first time military homebuyers, and military veterans.
+Now let’s take a look at the VA loan.